 The Cookie Jar Factory Store, Norridge, Illinois

 Consolidated Biscuit Co. has been making the cookies since Maurice Lenell filed for bankruptcy in 2008.
-They bought Lenell's equipment and trademarks and promised to continue making the cookies, told the Tribune the equipment used to make the cookies have aged and the undertaking became hard to justify.
-The company also said the Food and Drug Administration, and customers, wanted a revision to the recipe to remove partially hydrogenated oils, but they say that revision “changes the whole cookie.”
+They bought Lenell's equipment and trademarks and promised to continue making the cookies, told the Tribune the equipment used to make the cookies had aged, and the undertaking became hard to justify.
+The company also said the Food and Drug Administration, and customers, wanted a revision to the recipe to remove partially hydrogenated oils.
+But they say that revision "changes the whole cookie."
 Consolidated Biscuit Co. stopped producing the beloved old-fashioned treats, and all that remains at the Cookie Store is left on the shelves.
 The company says it ceased production in 2010 because it was too expensive.

 The newly formed Hearthside Foods, a Chicago-based baking company, acquired the Maurice Lenell brand in 2010.

-“Maurice Lenell is a top-of-mind brand, and it’s in the hearts of Chicagoans and it’s part of their past,” says Hearthside Vice President of Marketing, Roy Jasper.
+"Maurice Lenell is a top-of-mind brand, and it's in the hearts of Chicagoans and part of their past," says Hearthside Vice President of Marketing Roy Jasper.
 Jasper was tasked with resurrecting Maurice Lenell.
 "Our job was to figure out how to re-establish that same feeling and emotion in the brand and carry it on," he says.
 Staying true to the Lenell tradition was imperative for the company's CEO, Rich Scalise, a native Chicagoan who had fond memories of his childhood treat.

-The "Cookie Store and More" opened at 3829 North Harlem Avenue in Chicago in 2010 to serve as the unofficial outlet for the Maurice Lenell brand, but closed its doors in August of 2015.
+The "Cookie Store and More" opened at 3829 North Harlem Avenue in Chicago in 2010 to serve as the unofficial outlet for the Maurice Lenell brand but closed its doors in August 2015.

 Sources: WTTW, WGN TV, NBC Chicago